upv-shopmate/scrapOpenFoodFacts/README.md

-# scrapmercadona
+# Scrap OpenFoodFacts

-Web scrapping with Beautiful soup to populate ShopMate's database.
+Web scrapping of OpenFoodFacts with BeautifulSoup to populate ShopMate's database.